Contact Press Blog About

 Just when you think you’re done with your adventurous day, we have one more suggestion for you.
 Once the sun sets, check out the incredible stars available in Ramblers at Rock Corral.

 Nestled 10 miles east of Milford, you’ll find the Rock Corral Recreation Area at the head of the Corral Canyon.
-You’ll be amazed by the towering granite peaks that surround you at this location that has a little bit of everything.
-This area provides a variety of recreational opportunities such as hiking, picnicking, primitive camping, rock climbing, horseback riding, and rock hounding.
+You’ll be amazed by the towering granite peaks that surround you at this location which has a little bit of everything.
+This area provides a variety of recreational opportunities such as hiking, picnicking, primitive camping, rock climbing, horseback riding, and rockhounding.
+Learn more.